-Florida possesses the largest concentration of freshwater springs on Earth—geologists estimate that close to 1,000 springs burble to the surface, most in the north and central parts of the state.
+Florida possesses the largest concentration of freshwater springs on Earth.
+Geologists estimate that close to 1,000 springs burble to the surface, mostly in the north and central parts of the state.
 Fed by the Floridan Aquifer—Florida’s underground river—the springs rise through porous limestone labyrinths, thousands of gallons per minute emerging at a refreshing temperature of 72 degrees.
-The constant year-round temperature provides refuge for the docile manatee, which gravitate to the relatively warm waters of the springs in the cooler winter months.
+The constant year-round temperature provides refuge for the docile manatee, who gravitate to the relatively warm waters of the springs in the cooler winter months.

-We booked two weeks at three different parks in early February (all only 50-60 miles apart), and kayaked five different spring-fed rivers—the Wekiva River, Rock Creek, Salt Springs, Alexander Springs, and Rainbow River.
-Kayaking in Florida is especially wonderful in late winter/early spring, when there are few other people on the rivers.
-It was a near perfect two weeks—with so many other springs and rivers to paddle in Florida, we’re already planning next year’s adventures.
+We booked two weeks at three different parks in early February (all only 50-60 miles apart), and kayaked five different spring-fed rivers: Wekiva River, Rock Creek, Salt Springs, Alexander Springs, and Rainbow River.
+Kayaking in Florida is especially wonderful in late winter-early spring when there are few other people on the rivers.
+It was a nearly perfect two weeks.
+With so many other springs and rivers to paddle in Florida, we’re already planning next year’s adventures.

 Wekiwa Springs State Park is located at Wekiwa Springs, the headwaters for the Wekiva River.
 (Wekiwa-Wekiva—the spelling difference confuses everyone, even locals.)
 No matter, it’s a terrific state park, a lovely spring, and a beautiful river for paddling.

-We enjoyed the campground for the spacious sites and the miles of excellent hiking and biking trails.
+We enjoyed the campground for the spacious campsites and the miles of hiking and biking trails.
 The kayak launch, however, is a total pain because you have to carry your kayak down a ridiculously long, steep trail to the river.
-We opted instead to drive a few miles to Wekiva Island, a very cool “resort” that offers an easy kayak launch site for $5 (they also have kayak rentals), a relaxing place to sit and enjoy the river, and an excellent selection of local brews.
-We launched twice here, once to paddle the Wekiva River, and another time to paddle the narrow, very shallow jungle-like Rock Creek, which has tea-colored water because of natural tannins.
+We opted instead to drive a few miles to Wekiva Island, a very cool ‘resort’ that offers an easy kayak launch site for $5 (they also have kayak rentals), a relaxing place to sit and enjoy the river, and an excellent selection of local brews.
+We launched twice here, once to paddle the Wekiva River and another time to paddle the narrow, very shallow jungle-like Rock Creek, which has tea-colored water from the natural tannins.

 About the campground:

 We really liked Wekiwa Springs campground.
 The sites are spacious and shady, with partial or full-hookups ($24 for water/electric) and decent Verizon.
-There’s lots of hiking and biking available in addition to kayaking (the park also offers kayak rentals).
+There is plenty of hiking and biking in addition to kayaking, and the park offers kayak rentals.

 About the campground:

 There are several campgrounds located near springs in the Ocala National Forest, but Salt Springs is the only one with hookups—full hookups, no less.
 The sites are spacious and level, many with beautiful oak trees for shade.
 Verizon worked fine for us.
-In addition to kayaking, there’s a huge wonderful swimming area walking distance from the campground.
-The campground is a deal at $19 per night with the Senior Pass, $29 otherwise.
+In addition to kayaking, there’s a huge swimming area walking distance from the campground.

-The Withlacoochee Trail is nearby, and we spent a hot, sweaty day grinding out 24 miles of biking—against the wind both directions, which made it seem more like 200 miles.
+The Withlacoochee Trail is nearby, and we spent a hot, humid day biking 24 miles, against the wind both directions, which made it seem more like 200 miles.
 Still, it was beautiful, and swimming in Rainbow Springs was a rejuvenating reward that afternoon.

 About the campground:

-Rainbow Springs has spacious, level, sandy sites (most every campground in Florida is sandy) with full-hookups.
+Rainbow Springs has spacious, level, sandy sites (almost every campground in Florida is sandy) with full-hookups.
 Good Verizon.
 The kayak launch is about ¼ mile from the campground.
-Although the spring is only about a mile from the campground via the river, the only access point by land is a long winding 7-mile drive.
+Although the spring is only about a mile from the campground via the river, the only access point by land is a long, winding, 7-mile drive.
 But the beautiful springs are well worth a visit, and access is free if you’re staying at the campground.